Understanding Seller Concessions_780x440

 • Homeowners insurance costs: Prepaid components of closing costs like homeowners insurance premiums can be included in seller concessions.

-• Title insurance costs: A title insurance company will search if there are any liens or claims against the property.
-This verification, which averages $1,000 but varies widely, protects both the homeowner and lender.
+• Title insurance costs: A title insurance company will search to see if there are any liens or claims against the property.
+This verification, which varies widely in price, but generally costs between 0.1% to 2% of the loan principal, protects both the homeowner and lender.

 • Funding fees: One-time funding fees for federally guaranteed mortgages, such as FHA and VA loans, can be paid through seller contributions.
 Rates vary based on down payment and loan type.

 • Attorney fees: Many states require a lawyer to handle real estate closings.
-Associated fees can run $500 to $1,500 or more, based on location.
+Associated fees can run from about $750 to $1,250 or more, based on location.

 • Recording fees: Some local governments may charge a fee to document the purchase of a home.